Pará de Minas: Housing and services

 Partial nighttime view of the city, with electricity supplied by Cemig.

 In 2010, Pará de Minas had 25,480 households, including 24,214 houses, 48 houses in villages or condominiums, 1,187 apartments, and 31 tenement or slum dwellings.
 Of the total households, 19,137 were owned, with 17,193 fully paid and 1,944 under acquisition; 4,746 were rented; 1,542 were loaned, with 563 provided by employers and 979 through other means; and 55 were occupied in other ways.
 Electricity is supplied by Cemig, which serves much of Minas Gerais.
 In 2003, there were 27,365 consumers, with 184,629,129 kWh of energy consumed.
 In 2010, according to IBGE, 25,459 households (99.91% of the total) had access to the electrical network.

 Water supply and sewage collection are managed by Águas de Pará de Minas, a subsidiary of Águas do Brasil.
-In 2008, there were 24,968 consumer units, with an average of 15,160 m³ of treated water distributed daily.
+In 2008, there were 24,968 consumer units, with an average of 15,160 m^{3} of treated water distributed daily.
 The contract with the Minas Gerais Sanitation Company (Copasa), the former service provider, expired in October 2009.
 Due to prolonged droughts, the city faced water rationing between 2013 and 2014.
 The concessionaire had warned of water scarcity issues since the 1990s, and a preliminary project to draw water from the Paraopeba River at Córrego do Barro was proposed, but the contract renewal was rejected by the municipal administration in December 2012.
 In 2014, a state of public emergency was declared due to worsening water shortages, prompting Mayor Antônio Júlio de Faria to hire Seremco, a company from Curitiba, to identify the best water extraction point.
 On 13 May 2014, the Municipal Sanitation Plan was approved.
 The water shortage led to the cancellation of traditional events, such as the 2014 Chicken and Pig Festival, resulting in an estimated loss of R$2 million in revenue and 100,000 tourists.
 Consequently, the municipal government opened a bidding process for water service providers to submit investment projects.
 Three companies participated in the bidding, and in February 2015, the city announced that Águas do Brasil, part of the Queiroz Galvão group, won the contract for 35 years.